 Another common reason for a false negative pregnancy test result is the improper or erratic testing technique.
 Most of the test sticks need to be saturated in urine for getting accurate results.
 So, if you do not leave the test strip in the urine for a long duration as mentioned then there are chances of getting false negative or false positive pregnancy test results.
 Go through how to use a pregnancy test kit to make the most out of the home pregnancy kits.

 Check the expiry date of the pregnancy test strip before purchasing.
 You cannot trust the results of the expired kit.

 What to do when you get False Negative Results?

 Depending upon the test result, you can consider the below steps:

 - When your home pregnancy test is sometimes positive or sometimes negative after taking several tests, the best thing one can do is to consult the doctor.
 As he or she can determine clearly whether you are expecting or not through the blood test.
 The doctor will test by examining the blood sample.
 Blood pregnancy tests help in detecting the much lower levels of hCG.
 Thus, helps in getting better results and reduces the false-negative chances.

 - When your home pregnancy test is negative and your menstrual cycle does not begin: It is advised to repeat the test.
 You can take another test in either few days or in one week.
 It is advised to take a test after missing your menstrual period.

-Hope, this article helped you in understanding about the possible reasons of getting a pregnancy test false negative.
-For more information you can also read about Causes of False Positive Pregnancy Test
+Hope, this article helped you in understanding about the possible reasons for getting a pregnancy test false negative.
+For more information, you can also read about the Causes of False Positive Pregnancy Test

 Leave a Comment